Are Heat Pump Hot Water Systems Any Good?

-As heat pumps’ efficiency varies with the ambient temperature, so too does their COP.
+As the efficiency of a heat pump water heater varies with the ambient temperature, so too does its COP.
 When the outside temperature is warmer, the COP increases as it is easier to heat the water.
 This means that in winter it will be more difficult to heat your water, however.

-COP is not measured consistently and so a better alternative for deciding if a heat pump will work for your home is the number of small-scale technology certificates (STCs) a particular heat pump earns in different climate zones.
+Note that there is no consistent measurement of COP.
+Therefore, a better alternative for deciding if a heat pump will work for your home is the number of Small-scale Technology Certificates (STCs) that a particular heat pump earns in different climate zones.

-Many refrigerants used for heat pumps have quite high global warming potential (GWP).
-If the refrigerant leaks it can pose quite a problem and must be disposed of appropriately.
+Many refrigerants that heat pumps use have a quite high global warming potential (GWP).
+If the refrigerant leaks, it can pose quite a problem.
+Therefore a safe and appropriate disposal is always paramount.

 The small quantities used for domestic heat pumps mean this is less of a problem.
-Newer systems are moving to low-GWP refrigerants like carbon dioxide and propane, however.
+Thankfully, newer systems are moving to low-GWP refrigerants like carbon dioxide and propane.
 Australia is also phasing out the use of these high-GWP refrigerants which will accelerate this process.

 With this in mind, heat pumps are proving to be more and more promising as technology improves.

 Your heat pump works to heat water when it falls below a specified temperature.
-If it struggles to maintain this temperature during the colder months, electric booters can be installed.
-These will take over when your heat pump is struggling, so you have hot water all year round.
+If it struggles to maintain this temperature over winter, you can install electric boosters to pick up the slack.
+These boosters will kick in only when your heat pump is struggling, so you have hot water all year round.

-Heat pumps can be a noisy hot water system.
-Many heat pumps have a decibel rating which can help you pick one based on how loud it is.
+Yes, heat pump hot water systems can be noisy.
+Many heat pumps have a decibel rating that can help you pick one based on how noisy it can get.

 Many modern heat pumps are only slightly louder than a whisper though!
-If noise is a concern, your heat pump can be installed away from bedrooms and living rooms or can have a timer so it only works during your waking hours.
+If noise is a concern, you can install your heat pump away from bedrooms and living rooms.
+You can also have a timer so it only works during your waking hours.

 Rate of Recovery

-You can find the recovery rate of a heat pump from the manufacturer, but some heat pumps are so efficient they can heat a 50L tank in only 15 minutes!
+You can find the recovery rate of a heat pump hot water system from the manufacturer, but some systems are so energy efficient they can generate heat for a 50L tank in only 15 minutes!

 Heat Pump Hot Water System Cost

-Heat pumps are one of the more costly hot water systems to install upfront, but their energy efficiency makes up this cost within 5-10 years of use.
-Once installed they have a very low running cost, second only to gas boosted solar hot water systems.
+Hot water heat pumps are one of the more costly hot water systems to install upfront.
+That being said, their energy efficiency makes up this cost within 5-10 years of use.
+Once installed, they have a very low running cost, second only to gas-boosted solar hot water systems.

-One of the major benefits of a heat pump is the environmental impact of using one.
-Heat pumps have a similar greenhouse gas emission to that of a gas hot water system.
-If you upgrade to a heat pump from a conventional electric water heater, your carbon footprint can be reduced by 70%!
+One of the major benefits of heat pump systems is the environmental impact of using one.
+They have a similar greenhouse gas emission to that of a gas hot water system.
+If you upgrade to a heat pump from a conventional water heater, you can reduce your carbon footprint by 70%!
 That’s equivalent to taking a passenger car off the road for 10 months.

-For homes that aren’t able to install a rooftop solar hot water system due to limited roof space but still want a renewable water heater, heat pumps are the next best thing.
-They actually have a smaller carbon footprint than an electric boosted solar water heater in a cold climate!
+For households that can’t accommodate a rooftop solar hot water system due to limited roof space but still want a full water heater that runs on renewable energy, heat pumps are the next best thing.
+In fact, they have a smaller carbon footprint than an electric-boosted solar water heater in a cold climate!